Communicating Impact: The Key to Credible Sustainability Stories

 “We’re contributing to a wider effort, but progress depends on partners, suppliers, and policy too.”

-The second is slower, more careful, and far more defensible.
+The second approach is slower, more careful, and far more defensible.
 Over time, it’s also what earns trust.

-Final thought
+Final Thought

 Good sustainability communication doesn’t come from saying less.
 It comes from saying what’s true, in language that can stand up to scrutiny.
+Clarity beats confidence.
+Progress beats perfection.

+If talking about impact feels risky, you’re not alone.
 At My Green Comms, I share practical examples and tools to help you stress-test your sustainability language before it goes live.

 Sign up for updates for clearer sustainability communications, with less guesswork and fewer risks.